drjoschua/nr-litteratur/UU-STAT.md

 [__The United States Census Bureau (USBC) (2018)__](#the-united-states-census-bureau-usbc-2018-americans-with-disabilities-2014) indicate that in 2014 about 27% of the population has some sort of disability, with 18% having a severe disability and 10% needing assistance.
 They subdivide disabilities according to categories of communication (seeing around 5%, hearing around 7%, and having their speech understood around 2%), physical problem (upper body around 12%, lower body around 18%), and mental around 10%.
 They found that 53% have a disability in one domain only.
+[__Barne-, ungdoms- og familiedirektoratet (Bufdir) (2013)__](#barne-ungdoms-og-familiedirektoratet-bufdir-2013-slik-jar-jeg-det-i-dag-rapport-om-levekår-for-mennesker-med-utviklingshemming) investigated the situation of people with learning disabilities in Norway that they estimate to around 1-3%.
 [__The United States Census Bureau (USBC) (2012)__](#the-united-states-census-bureau-usbc-2012-americans-with-disabilities-2010) indicate that in 2010 about 19% of the population has some sort of disability, with 12% having a severe disability and 4% needing assistance.
 They subdivide disabilities according to categories of communication (around 6%, seeing around 3%, hearing around 3%, and having their speech understood around 1%), physical problem (upper body around 8%, lower body around 13%), and mental around 6%.
 They found that 59% have a disability in one domain only.